coreos/docs/cluster-management/setup/flannel-config/index.md

 This config instructs flannel to allocate /28 subnets to individual hosts and make sure not to issue subnets outside of 10.1.10.0 - 10.1.50.0 range.

 ### Firewall

 flannel uses UDP port 8285 for sending encapsulated IP packets.
 Make sure to enable this traffic to pass between the hosts.
+If you find that you can't ping containers across hosts, this port is probably not open.

 ### Enabling flannel via Cloud-Config
 The last step is to enable `flanneld.service` in the cloud-config by adding `command: start` directive: